 Broccoli Paratha

-Broccoli paratha is a nutritious and delicious variation of stuffed paratha made with a spicy and savory broccoli filling.
+Broccoli paratha is a nutritious and delicious variation of a stuffed paratha, made with a spicy, savory broccoli filling.
 Serve these broccoli parathas for breakfast with pickle and yogurt.

 I hope you have found your favorite Indian breakfast to make!
 Let me know what you are most excited to make, and when you make it, don’t forget to tag #pipingpotcurry.